 Data and video capture and monitoring: a crowd journalism event, and an associated warning of security services, can be initiated by discovery of buzz on social media.
 This requires continuous monitoring and real time semantic analysis of these media, including the analysis and interpretation of photographs and live video.
 We address this challenge through development of enabling technology for data and video analysis, and platforms for large-scale real-time monitoring of data and video streams.

 Data and video brokering and orchestration: smart data and video brokering can make data meaningful and exploitable in multiple Smart City application domains, by exchanging data between apps from different providers in a sensible way.
-Similarly, media brokering and orchestration could simultaneously serve multiple goals, like citizen journalism, habitat information and security.
+Similarly, media brokering and orchestration could simultaneously serve multiple goals, like citizen journalism, venue information and security.
 To make the various sources reusable, meaningful and exploitable for multiple applications and domains requires:

 the selection, combination and orchestration of all contributions and smartly putting them into context, taking into account the very divergent characteristics (e.g. clocks, video streaming formats, available metadata, quality, location and position, type of information, .. ) of the captured data.